Naveenguttedar/MyReactJs/README.md

 - [Shawn "Swyx" Wang JSConf.Asia 2019](https://youtu.be/KJP1E-Y-xyo?si=pB93CN5WdT8iKY4u)
 - [Build your own React](https://pomb.us/build-your-own-react/)
 ## About the project
+> **NOTE**
+> This project is only made for learning purposes; hence, it does not contain React features like "Vertiual Dom,"  "Fibres,"  "Reconciliation," and some React algorithms.

 MyReact is focused on <b> four </b> things.
 - JSX transpilation
   - To implement this feature, we need `@babelJs`, especially the `@babel/preset-react`, which turns the JSX text into a createEelment method calls, You can check this using a command.